ProTip/aws-elk-billing/README.md

 ### Primary Components
 Task | Files or Process
 ------------ | -------------
-Building the Docker Architecture and Starting all process | Dockerfile, docker-compose.yml Configuration of Logstash | `logstash.conf` Elasticsearch indexing template | `aws-billing-es-template.json` Parsing the aws-billing CSV's and send them to logstash as JSON | `main.go`
+Building the Docker Architecture and Starting all process | `Dockerfile`, `docker-compose.yml` Configuration of Logstash | `logstash.conf` Elasticsearch indexing template | `aws-billing-es-template.json` Parsing the aws-billing CSV's and send them to logstash as JSON | `main.go`